mjstealey/django-startproject-docker/README.md

   django-startproject
 ```

-The output is a new Django project named `exaample`.
+The output is a new Django project named `example`.

 ```console
 $ tree -a example